azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| summarize AggregatedValue = count() by SubscriptionName_s
 	| sort by AggregatedValue desc

-**3) Resource Security (RS-1):** This shows the overall status of baseline control for all resources on your subscription(s).
+**3) Resource Security (RS-1):** This blade shows the overall status of baseline control for all resources on your subscription(s).
 This blade consists of a donut and a list.

 - Donut: The below query shows the aggregated status of baseline controls for all the resources present on your subscription(s).
 	``` AIQL